MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 ---
-title: Microsoft Azure Data Explorer flow connector (Preview)
+title: Microsoft Azure Data Explorer flow connector (preview)
 description: Learn about using the Microsoft flow connector to create flows of automatically scheduled or triggered tasks.
 author: orspod
 ms.author: orspodek